There is a crack, a crack in everything. That’s how the light gets in.

 We learn and grow primarily through relationships, and the therapeutic one is no exception.
 My primary goal is to create a safe, encouraging space for you to explore yourself, and to walk alongside you with warmth and humility throughout the process.

-Since every client is unique, I tailor my treatment approach to suit each person.
-I utilize an eclectic style that borrows from many different psychological schools of thought: Postmodern/Narrative, Attachment Theory, Humanistic, Mindfulness, CBT, and others.
-Among other issues, I help clients reduce anxiety, set healthy boundaries, practice clear and assertive communication, and manage difficult relationships.
-As a former actor, I am also enthusiastic about helping fellow creatives navigate the unique challenges of an unconventional life path.
+Since every person is unique, I tailor your treatment plan to you, offering an integrated approach that incorporates Narrative Therapy, Attachment Theory, Existential, Mindfulness, CBT, and other perspectives.
+Among other challenges, I help clients reduce anxiety, set healthy boundaries, practice clear and assertive communication, and manage difficult relationships.
+As a former actor, I am also highly attuned and experienced in helping people navigate the unique pressures of unconventional life paths.

 Areas of Focus